Hi, it’s Paul Sanders here.

 Then the real test came when I had to move to a new state in order to get promoted.
 I had to build a social life from scratch.
 And I didn’t even have time for anything and you would know why if you ever moved to a new city.

 Well, I got myself all the friends I could want and started getting invited all the time… four months after I moved.
-I was very happy that I learned one of the most important skills a man can learn.
+I was very happy that I learned one of the most important skills an adult can learn.

 Let’s face it, if you think that new friends will make you happy and you’ll solve all your problems that way… I think you gonna be disappointed.